Simplify Your Riding Ride Like a Natural®

 Wendy Murdoch leads you through a series of exercises that will make positive changes to your riding and your horse’s performance.
 Improve your communication, comfort and partnership with your horse in minutes not lifetimes.

-Part 2.
-Timing it Right on Your Horse
+Part 1.
+Sitting Right on Your Horse

-• How to improve your riding relationship with your horse through good timing
+• How to improve your breathing

 The goal of the Ride Like a Natural series is to teach people how to ride safely, efficiently and effectively.
 This DVD will be a solid reference in your library to check your riding position and function, no matter which riding discipline you are interested in.